-"The first, exemplified by Geoffrey

-Osborne Ltd v Atkins Rail Ltd [2010] BLR

-363, involves an admitted error...
-The

-second exception concerns the proper

-timing, categorisation or description of

-the relevant application for payment,

-payment notice or payless notice, and

-could be said to date from Caledonian

-Modular Ltd v Mar City Developments

-Ltd (2015) 160 Con LR 42."4
+"The first, exemplified by Geoffrey Osborne Ltd v Atkins Rail Ltd [2010] BLR 363, involves an admitted error...
+The second exception concerns the proper timing, categorisation or description of the relevant application for payment, payment notice or payless notice, and could be said to date from Caledonian Modular Ltd v Mar City Developments Ltd (2015) 160 Con LR 42."5

-As to the second exception, in the case of Caledonian v Mar City, the defendant had raised one simple issue in defence of enforcement proceedings, which was that a small group of documents could not have constituted a valid payment application; if that was right it was agreed that the claimant was not entitled to summary judgment.
-Coulson J stated at paragraph 12 that:
+As to the second exception, in the case of Caledonian v Mar City, the defendant had raised one simple issue in defence of enforcement proceedings, which was that a small group of documents could not have for a declaration."